The higher you rise in leadership, the fewer decisions you make, but the greater the weight each decision carries.

-The pressures of today’s culture can make calling sin – sin, a tough decision, especially when you are close to the person, or they’re a leader in your church.
+The pressures of today’s culture can make calling sin what it is, sin a tough decision, especially when you are close to the person or they’re a leader in your church.

-The best way to love someone is to lead them away from sin.
-Use kindness, understanding, and grace, but call sin what it is.
+One of the best ways to love someone is to lead them away from sin.
+However, instead of judgement, use kindness, understanding, and grace, but call sin what it is.

 The Holy Spirit takes care of conviction, that’s not our job, but we are called to speak the truth in love.